alfonsobries/vue-tailwind-docs/content/datepicker.md

 ## Custom date parse and format

 If you want to use your own date formatter / parser you can do it by using the  `dateFormatter` and `dateParser` props.
-You don't need to use it both, but you need to ensure that the formatted date works for the parsed date and vice versa.
+You don't need to use both, but you need to ensure that the formatted date works for the parsed date and vice versa.

 Both props expect a function that receives the following parameters: